Lake Sapanca

-Sapanca Lake is located on a tectonic hole, which is situated between Izmit Bay and Adapazari Meadow and runs parallel to Iznik Lake.
+Sapanca Lake is located on a tectonic hole, which is situated between Izmit Bay and Adapazarı Meadow and runs parallel to Lake İznik.

 The catchment area of Lake Sapanca - about 251 km2 [km²] - is surrounded by mountains in the south and small hills in the north.
-Water is taken from the Lake for domestic and industrial needs.
+Water is taken from the lake for domestic and industrial needs.

 The region around Sapanca is an important destination for day trips and weekend vacations.